dev-ath0m/hyperhdr-c792/README.md

   streaming is active, the restart reason is saved in `RESTART_PENDING` and the main loop re-checks every watchdog cycle until clients disconnect.
 - `has_hdmi_signal()` queries DV timings to check whether an HDMI source is actually connected.
-When `GRAB_active=False` and no signal is present (e.g. Fire TV off), the watchdog treats this as normal — HyperHDR stays running for Flatbuffers.
-If a signal is present but the grabber is inactive, the watchdog correctly diagnoses a stuck grabber and triggers a restart.
+When no signal is present (e.g. Fire TV off), both `LEDDEVICE=False` and `GRAB_active=False` are expected — HyperHDR internally disables LEDDEVICE when there is no video source.
+The watchdog treats these as normal (no restart) so that HyperHDR stays running for Flatbuffers network streaming.
+Only RC==2 (API unreachable = HyperHDR actually crashed) triggers a restart without a signal.
+  When a signal IS present but the grabber is stuck, the watchdog correctly diagnoses the problem and triggers a restart.
 All restart paths go through `try_restart()` so the streaming guard is always respected.

 ```bash
 #!/usr/bin/env bash